SMART & SUSTAINABLE FARMING

 So, what is regenerative agriculture?
 We define it as an ecosystem-based approach to farming that aims to improve farmer resilience, yield, and quality by improving and restoring soil health, enhancing biodiversity, and reducing the impact of chemicals on the environment.

-McCain’s ambitious aim for 2030
+Our ambitious Commitment for 2030

 Regenerative agriculture helps improve the climate resilience of a farm, lowers input costs, reduces greenhouse gas emissions, improves biodiversity and soil health, including increased water holding capacity and more.